-Former KKK leader was arrested for assault and battery after he was ordained a Catholic Priest
+Former KKK leader was arrested for anti-abortion activism after he was ordained a Catholic Priest

 By Nate Thayer